 Which is which?

 Originally, cartoons were sketches for greater artworks.
 Over time they have become one of the great standard-bearers of pop culture.
+They are generally single humorous drawings.

-Comics rely on sequential drawings to tell stories.
+Comics, on the other hand, rely on sequential drawings to tell stories.

-The word ‘comics’ is a problem.
-It sounds trite.
-It suggests that comics are merely fripperies.
+The word ‘comics’ is problematic.
+It suggests that comics are mere fripperies.
 And they can be.
-But they can be, and are, so much more.
-The French term is much more neutral.
-‘Bande dessinée’ or ‘drawn strip’ leaves much more latitude to creativity.
+But they can also be, and are, so much more.

 Cartoons and comics